Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 A glass of red wine on a table with a plant and colorful landscape in the background at DAOU Vineyards in Paso Robles.

-The DAOU brothers, Georges and Daniel have Lebanese roots but grew up in the south of France.
 Following their father’s passion for wine, the two brothers moved to America and eventually purchased the land where DAOU Vineyards currently sits.

 Georges Daou was determined to make the best wines in the world and he did indeed!